Nebulaz7/Rein/README.md

 ## License

-This project was built for the [Commit To Change: An AI Agents Hackathon Hackathon 2026](https://www.encodeclub.com/my-programmes/comet-resolution-v2-hackathon) — Track 1: Productivity & Work Habits.
+This project was built for the [Commit To Change: An AI Agents Hackathon 2026](https://www.encodeclub.com/my-programmes/comet-resolution-v2-hackathon) — Track 1: Productivity & Work Habits.

 _"AI you can trust, because you can see exactly how good it is."_